Volavi/Wreckfest-2-Autoadmin/README.md

   - Automatic (configurable) removal and addition of bots in relation to player count
   - Better error handling for OCR failures
   - Automatic moderation of chat messages and server actions derived from them

+## 💡 Performance Tips

+   For best results:
+   1. Keep the server window at default size (don't minimize)
+   2. Use the default console font and size
+   3. Close other applications that might overlay the console

 ## 🤝 Contributing
    Contributions welcome!
 Please fork the repository and submit pull requests.